What are the valves in the heart, and what is the function of each?

 1

-Identify the four main valves in the heart: the tricuspid valve, pulmonary valve, mitral valve, and aortic valve.
-These valves are located between the chambers of the heart and major blood vessels.
+Identify the four main valves in the heart: the tricuspid valve, pulmonary valve, mitral (bicuspid) valve, and aortic valve.

-Understand the function of the tricuspid valve: It is located between the right atrium and right ventricle.
-Its role is to prevent backflow of blood into the right atrium when the right ventricle contracts.
+Explain that the tricuspid valve is located between the right atrium and right ventricle, and its function is to prevent backflow of blood into the right atrium when the right ventricle contracts.

-Learn the function of the pulmonary valve: It is located between the right ventricle and the pulmonary artery.
-Its role is to prevent backflow of blood into the right ventricle after it has been pumped into the pulmonary artery toward the lungs.
+Describe the pulmonary valve, which is situated between the right ventricle and the pulmonary artery, and its role is to prevent blood from flowing back into the right ventricle after it has been pumped into the pulmonary artery.

 Verified video answer for a similar problem: